-A first-floor apartment might be priced lower, than an upper floor neighbor, even if space has been, renovated.
-During my apartment search a few years back, I remember falling in love with a first floor unit in a grand prewar building.
+A first-floor apartment might be priced lower than an upper-floor neighbor, even if space has been renovated.
+A few years back, I remember falling in love with a first-floor unit in a grand prewar building during my apartment search.
 When I thought long and hard about spending my life savings on that one-bedroom unit, I couldn’t pull the trigger because something didn’t feel quite right.
-Knowing what I know now about the NYC real estate market, I feel confident that made the right decision to live on a higher floor instead.
+Knowing what I know now about the NYC real estate market, I feel confident that I made the right decision to live on a higher floor instead.

 A walkup might be the exception to the rule, particularly if it offers access to a private outdoor space.
 But if you plan to purchase in an elevator building, you might want to avoid making offers on ground floor apartments for the following reasons.

-Not only will you experience more street noise, but you’ll have to contend with building racket too.
+Not only will you experience more street noise, but you’ll have to contend with building rackets too.
 Mailboxes, delivery people, more frequent opening and closing of elevators, not t mention every resident of the building could be passing by your apartment door daily.

 Let’s face it.
 First-floor apartments are more likely to be targeted for robberies than those on high floors.
 They’re accessible from the street by windows, and depending on the building’s security system (doorman, no doorman, virtual doorman), someone might even sneak into the lobby and be looking for trouble.
 If this is the case, it’s unlikely that a criminal will travel to a high floor because they usually want to get in and get out quickly.

 Not as privateNot as private

 If your windows face the street, you won’t have the same level of privacy as you would even a few floors up.
 Do you want strangers peering into your apartment and watching what you give yourself a mani-pedi?
-The other option is never open the windows and keep your shades or curtains drawn, so passersby don’t have the opportunity of spying on your every move.
+The other option is never to open the windows and keep your shades or curtains drawn, so passersby don’t have the opportunity to spy on your every move.